CiscoDevNet/terraform-provider-cml2/docs/resources/lifecycle.md

 - `cpu_limit` (Number) CPU limit in %, 20-100.
 Can be changed until the node is started once.
 Will require a replace in that case.
 - `cpus` (Number) Number of CPUs.
 Can be changed until the node is started once.
 Will require a replace in that case.
 - `data_volume` (Number) Size of data volume, in GB.
 Can be changed until the node is started once.
 Will require a replace in that case.
+- `hide_links` (Boolean) If true, links are not shown in the topology.
+This is a visual cue and does not influence any simulation function.
 - `imagedefinition` (String) Image definition, must match the node type.
 Can be changed until the node is started once.
 Will require a replace in that case.
 - `ram` (Number) Amount of RAM, megabytes.
 Can be changed until the node is started once.
 Will require a replace in that case.
 - `tags` (Set of String) Set of tags of the node.